openstack-infra/system-config/doc/source/gerrit.rst

 Gerrit is installed and configured by Puppet, including specifying the exact Java WAR file that is used.
-See :ref:`sysadmin` for how Puppet is used to manage OpenStack infrastructure systems.
+See :ref:`sysadmin` for how Puppet is used to manage OpenContrail infrastructure systems.

 Gerrit Configuration
 --------------------